 After exploring the boardwalk, take a leisurely walk downtown for some afternoon entertainment.
 Several local eateries are within easy walking distance from the Boardwalk, as well as local boutiques and specialty stores.

 Coos Bay is the southern terminus of the 42-mile-long Oregon Dunes National Recreation Area.
 This popular place to explore encompasses the largest span of temperate dunes in the world - some over 500 feet tall.
 Hiking is one common way to navigate the dunes.
 However, the more popular transportation method is all-terrain vehicles (ATVs) and off-highway vehicles (OHVs).

-Several access points line the Oregon Dunes between Coos Bay to the south and Florence up north.
+Several access points line the Oregon Dunes between Coos Bay and Florence up north.
 The city's closest dunes are across the bay, with areas like Bluebill Campground and Bull Run Staging Area providing instant access.

 To leave the planning to a professional, Spinreel Dune Buggy and ATV Rental, in North Bend, offers guided rides with a variety of sand-specific vehicles.
 The company provides both passenger-seat rides and the preferred "You Drive, Follow Me" tours, where visitors have their hands on the wheel.

 12. Soak in the Sun at Bastendorff Beach

 Bastendorff is a beautiful beach easily accessible from Coos Bay and the Cape Arago Highway.
 It's operated by the Bureau of Land Management and is located north of Sunset Bay and the collection of state parks at the highway's terminus.
 It's approximately a 20-minute drive to Bastendorff Beach from downtown Coos Bay.